newrelic/infra-identity-client-go/identity/README.md

 go get github.com/antihax/optional
 ```

-Put the package under your project folder and add the following in import:
+Put the package in your project folder.
+When you import, add the following:

 ```golang
 import "./identity"